 - As structures form from point charges, those structures can taken on quantum/discrete behaviours and/or continuous behaviours.
 Refer to how we make digital circuits out of analog gates.

-Photons and neutrinos can take on an incredible number of precise energy levels, from near zero to the Planck frequency in half integer frequencies.
+Photons and neutrinos can take on an incredible number of precise energy levels, from near zero to the Planck frequency.
 Imagine if we could isolate a photon as a computational memory cell.
 If I did the math correctly, that is about 2143 states, or the equivalent of a 143 bit register.
 Of course, real technology uses up raw capability to handle error rates, so who knows the conversion rate, but still, considering the size, that is an incredibly small and fast memory cell.
 And yes, probably many years down the road and in an entirely different form of technology.
 I am turning up the contrast to show what NPQG ultimately leads to technology wise.

 We would need the following operations :